kaimast/yael/README.md

 To compile the project you further need meson-build, ninja, and a recent (>= C++17) compiler.

+After running `meson build`, you can use `ninja` for development.
+`ninja tests` runs all unit tests and `ninja tidy` exeuctes lint checks if clang-tidy is available.

 ## Usage
 To make your socket handler compatible with the event loop just use the NetworkSocketListener interface